millie91/My-FreeCodeCamp-Code/README.md

 ### Completed
 1. HTML and CSS
 2. Responsive Design with Bootstrap
+3. Gear up for Success
-3. jQuery
+4. jQuery
-4. Basic JavaScript
+5. Basic JavaScript
-5. Ruby on Rails
-6. Git
-7. Get Started with Free Code Camp